false

 When building a lasting relationship with guests, email is a key tool in the restaurant marketing tool belt.
 Why?

-- It’s personalized: With a restaurant CRM that segments guests by behavior, email marketing can be tailored to individual preferences, driving up engagement and boosting conversion.
+• Email is personalized: With a customer data platform for restaurants that segments guests by behavior, email marketing can be tailored to individual preferences, driving up engagement and boosting conversion.

 Guests engage with brands everywhere they have a digital presence, and the next new social platform always generates marketing buzz.
 In comparison, email marketing might seem old school.